BhavdeepSethi/bhavdeepsethi.github.io/_posts/2014-12-11-moving-from-wordpress-to-github.markdown

 <li> You can write articles using your everyday IDE!
 Intellij/Sublime Text FTW!
 <li>You own the code.
 You decide how the code is going to be rendered.
 In WordPress(WP), you ended up writing articles and having no control of what is going on behind the scene.
 It took me three days to get a simple jQuery functionality working with WP.
 <li> You can run your blog locally.
 Making changes is so much faster.
 I can work on the blog even when I don't have an internet connection.
 <li> I prefer working on the command line.
 Period.
-Navigating along the blog like you would ssh'ing into a webserver is so much faster than being forced to use a horrible GUI.
+Navigating along the blog like you would ssh'ing into a web server is so much faster than being forced to use a horrible GUI.
 And yes, MySQL CLI &gt;&gt;&gt; MySQL Workbench.
 <li>With your blog being hosted on Github, you treat it as an everyday project!
 Publishing a new post is no longer a hassle!
 </ul>
 <br />